The diameter of weighted random graphs: Structure of the -core

 Let $\tilde{q}$ be the size-biased probability mass function corresponding to $\tilde{p}$.
 We now show that $\tilde q$ and $q$ have the same mean.
-Indeed, denoting by $\tilde \nu$ the mean of $\tq$, we see that $\tilde\nu$ is given by
+Indeed, denoting by $\tilde\nu$ the mean of $\tq$, we see that $\tilde\nu$ is given by

-To find the diameter in the case $\dmin =1$, we also need to show that $\tilde{q}_1 =\lambda_*$:
+To find the diameter in the case $\dmin=1$, we also need to show that $\tilde{q}_1 =\lambda_*$:

 We will also need the following relaxation of the notion of $2$-core.
 Let $G=(V,E)$ be a graph.
-For a given subset $W \subseteq V$, define the $W$-augmented $2$-core to be the maximal induced subgraph of $G$ such that every vertex in $V\setminus W$ has degree at least two, i.e., the vertices in $W$ are not required to verify the minimum degree condition in the definition of the $2$-core.
+For a given subset $W \subseteq V$, define the $W$-augmented $2$-core to be the maximal induced subgraph of $G$ such that every vertex in $V\setminus W$ has degree at least two; that is, the vertices in $W$ are not required to verify the minimum degree condition in the definition of the $2$-core.
 The $W$-augmented $2$-core of a graph $G$ will be denoted by $\tG(W)$.

-It is easy to see that the $W$-augmented $2$-core of a random graph $G_n \sim G^*(n, (d_i)_1^n)$, denoted by $\tG_n(W)$, can be found in the same way as the $2$-core, except that now the termination condition is that every nodes outside of $W$ must have degree at least $2$, since the half-edges adjacent to a vertex in $W$ are exempt from this restriction.
-The conditional uniformity property thus evidently holds in this case as well, i.e., for any subset $W \subset V$, the $W$-augmented $2$-core is uniformly random conditional on the $W$-augmented $2$-core half-edge set.
-We will need the following basic result, the proof of which is easy and can be found for example in~\cite[Lemma A.7]{fern07}.
+It is easy to see that the $W$-augmented $2$-core of a random graph $G_n \sim G^*(n, (d_i)_1^n)$, denoted by $\tG_n(W)$, can be found in the same way as the $2$-core, except that now the termination condition is that every node outside of $W$ must have degree at least $2$, since the half-edges adjacent to a vertex in $W$ are exempt from this restriction.
+The conditional uniformity property thus evidently holds in this case as well; that is, for any subset $W \subset V$, the $W$-augmented $2$-core is uniformly random, conditional on the $W$-augmented $2$-core half-edge set.
+We will need the following basic result, the proof of which is easy and can be found, for example, in~\cite{fern07}, Lemma A.7.